shirinmjr/express-react-bank/README.md

 ## 🔧 V2 <a name = "#v2"></a>

-1. Account history gets updated as transactions happened (✓)
-2. User can login (Google Auth)
+1. User can login (Google Auth)
-3. User can transfer money from one account to another account and can see a history record on bot(to/from) accounts (✓)
-4. Random deposits: Receiving a random payrolls deposit.
-5. There is no business logic handled in the front-end (✓)
+2. Migrate UI from ES6 to React
+3.

+### Stretch Goals - it's always a nice surprise!

 ## 🚀 Run & Deployment <a name = "deployment"></a>